puppetlabs/puppetlabs-accounts/README.markdown

 #### `forcelocal`

 Specifies if you want to manage a local user/group that is also managed by a network name service.
+Valid values: true, false.
 Default: undef.

 #### `home`